Fiji Airways: Fleet history

-Airline partnerships
+Recent developments

-In conjunction with Qantas, Air Pacific helped pioneer the concept of codeshare agreements in the early 1980s.
+In partnership with Qantas, Air Pacific helped pioneer the concept of codeshare agreements in the early 1980s.
 Today, codesharing is an accepted airline practice all over the world.
-In the 1990s Air Pacific signed a codeshare agreement with Canadian Airlines, allowing it to transport traffic from Toronto on to Auckland, New Zealand.
+In the 1990s, Air Pacific signed a codeshare agreement with Canadian Airlines, allowing it to transport traffic from Toronto on to Auckland, New Zealand.
 Soon after it struck a codeshare deal with American Airlines.

 Qantas, which owned less than 20% of Air Pacific at the time, began a ten-year management contract with the airline in 1985 to help reverse the financial losses the company was struggling with.
 In 1986, Air Pacific posted a profit of nearly $100,000.
-In 1987 Qantas paid a reported $3.5 million for a 20 percent stake in Air Pacific.
+In 1987, Qantas paid a reported $3.5 million for a 20 percent stake in Air Pacific.
 Qantas raised its equity from 17.45 percent to 46 percent in 1998.

-On 25 January 1995 Air Pacific and the then Royal Tongan Airlines began a joint leasing of aircraft.
+On 25 January 1995, Air Pacific and the then Royal Tongan Airlines began a joint leasing of aircraft.
 The concept came complete with the livery of the two airlines painted on each side of the Boeing 737-300 fuselage.

 Fiji Airways has a subsidiary airline Fiji Link (formerly Pacific Sun) that offers domestic flights and flights to the nearby islands of Tonga, Samoa, Tuvalu and Vanuatu.
 Fiji Airways is also a partner with the frequent flyer programmes of Alaska Airlines, American Airlines, and Qantas.

-Fiji Airways code shares with Air Vanuatu, Alaska Airlines, American Airlines, Cathay Pacific, Hong Kong Airlines, Jetstar, Jetstar Asia, Qantas, Samoa Airways, Singapore Airlines, and Solomon Airlines.
+Fiji Airways codeshares with Air Vanuatu, Alaska Airlines, American Airlines, Cathay Pacific, Hong Kong Airlines, Jetstar, Jetstar Asia, Qantas, Samoa Airways, Singapore Airlines, and Solomon Airlines.

-Finally, Fiji Airways has been a Oneworld Connect Member of Oneworld airline alliance since 5 December 2018.
+Fiji Airways has been a Connect Member of Oneworld since 5 December 2018.